When applying for funding, carefully read the call text and the funding terms and conditions.

 The teams may hire staff according to the requirements of the research – and this includes researchers working on their dissertations.
 However, the SRC wants to emphasise that it would prefer to see teams consisting of postdoctoral researchers.

 Can the proposed project include businesses, either as consortium parties or as providers of outsourced services?

 Yes, the consortium project may include businesses.
 If the service or expertise is outsourced, the funding recipient should find out whether the outsourcing comes under the provisions of the Finnish Act on Public Contracts.
 In other words, the funding recipient must find out whether the contract must be put up for tender.
-(Read more in section 7 of the Academy of Finland’s funding terms and conditions.)
+(Read more in section 7 of the Research Council of Finland’s funding terms and conditions.)

 How are the matching funds for Horizon 2020 projects calculated?